 \section{Background}

-In this section, I explain key concepts, methods, and known results necessary to understand the material presented later.
-The first subsection discusses twirling, including the technique and its requirements.
-Next, I cover the supermap formalism, highlighting the motivation and the expressions that will be used later in this paper.
-Finally, in the third subsection, I describe the randomized benchmarking scheme for Clifford gates and its connection to twirling.
+In this section, we outline key concepts, methods, and established results necessary to understand the material presented later.
+The first subsection covers twirling, including the technique and its requirements.
+Next, we discuss the supermap formalism, emphasising the motivation and the expressions that will be used later in this paper.
+Lastly, in the third subsection, we explain the IB scheme.